-I am most honoured to serve as the Honorary Lieutenant-Colonel of the 1st Canadian Ranger Patrol Group since August 2014.
+I was most honoured to serve as the Honorary Lieutenant-Colonel of the 1st Canadian Ranger Patrol Group from August 2014 to December 2021.
 1 CPRG is the largest military unit in Canada, spanning Nunavut, Yukon, Northwest Territories, and Atlin, B.C. — about 40 percent of Canada’s land mass in total — with over 1850 Canadian Rangers in 60 patrols and more than 1650 Junior Canadian Rangers (JCRs) in 41 communities.
 Our headquarters is in Yellowknife, NT – my home away from home!

 I have been so fortunate to travel throughout Canada’s Territorial North, as well as remote coastal and northern areas of the provinces, with the Rangers over the past two decades.
 A Ranger once explained to me, “Whitney, to you this is an adventure; to us, this is everyday life.”
 His words still ring true today.
 In the conclusions to The Canadian Rangers: A Living History, I wrote: